 Today, self-publishing has become a widely accessible option for many writers, and self-publishing your book can be very satisfying, depending on what your goals and expectations are.
+Here are some common reasons become an indie author:

 You want fame and fortune